ddnexus/elastics-doc/source/doc/2-flex/2-Templating/4-Variables.md

 ### 7. Single Call Level

-This is the most specific level where you can set a variable, indeed it affect only that single request and overrides any other level that may set `:the_color`.
+This is the most specific level where you can set a variable, indeed it affects only that single request and overrides any other level that may set `:the_color`.

 {% highlight ruby %}
 MyClass.my_search :the_color => 'white'